-In a positive move towards determining the opportunity for domestic carbon mitigation the Government has tasked the Productivity Commission to find recommendations on how the country can lower net emissions.
+In a positive move towards determining the opportunity for domestic carbon mitigation the Government tasked the Productivity Commission to make recommendations on how the New Zealand can transition to a low-emissions economy.

-The focus of the report will be on how to manage a transition to a lower net-emissions economy, while maintaining or improving incomes and wellbeing.
-The commission is to look at economic solutions on how to achieve the set emissions targets.
+The focus of the Inquiry was on how to manage a transition while maintaining or improving incomes and wellbeing.
+The commission looked at economic solutions on how to achieve the set emissions targets.

-The terms of reference have been compiled by the commission, the Ministry of Finance and Treasury.
-That states the emissions inquiry should consider the implications of a changing climate to inform different economic pathways the Government should consider.
+The terms of reference was completed by the Commission, the Ministry of Finance and Treasury and included assessing the implications of a changing climate to inform different economic pathways the Government should consider.

-The inquiry should examine the current economic patterns and how these are already contributing to emissions.
-It will then determine the timeframes and costs of how the country's economy may need to evolve, as well as the strategies and practices the Government could adopt to achieve change.
+The Inquiry considered current economic patterns and how these are already contributing to emissions.
+It determined the timeframes and costs of how the country's economy may need to evolve, as well as the strategies and practices the Government could adopt to achieve change.

-The Commission’s work programme includes an Issues Paper which was released on 9 August, a draft report in February 2018 and a final report by the end of June 2018.
+The Commission’s work programme included an Issues Paper which was released on 9 August 2017 and Draft Report issued on 27 April 2018 and a final report at the end of August 2018.

 Click link below to view the Association’ submission on the Issues Paper: